kistofe/Boss-Design/README.md

 ![](https://i.imgur.com/pIpApxb.png)

-_In the first dungeon of "The Legend of Zelda: Ocarina of Time", the player obtains the Fairy Slingshot in the middle of it_
+_In the first dungeon, the player finds the Fairy Slingshot, the first new mechanic introduced in the game_
 ![](https://i.imgur.com/Mm08CmJ.png)

 _During the the Boss Fight, the player has to shoot it down from the ceiling by using the Slingshot_